Worrying About Psychiatric Medication Side Effects

 On Twitter a follower asked me about a specific side effect of a medication.
 She was considering taking the medication and was worried she might suffer from this side effect.
-This is a reasonable concern and it’s good that she’s researching the possibilities ahead of time.
+This is a reasonable concern and it’s good that she’s researching the drug's effects and possible problems ahead of time.

 But the thing is, while knowing about the possibilities is good, worrying about the possibilities is pretty useless.
 You won’t know if you will get the side effect unless you actually try the drug.
 The only way to know what is going to happen is to roll the dice.